ksu-cs-textbooks/cis301/content/_index.md

 date = 2021-05-24T01:01:01-05:00
 +++

-# CC 410 Textbook
+# CIS 301 Textbook

-This is the textbook for CC 410.
+This is the textbook for CIS 301.

+Update this file in `content/_index.md`